larrymotuzis24/graceShopper/README.md

   - this might be sales data for some time period

 Create new branch:
+- Before making changes, do a "git pull" to get the latest code.
 - git checkout -b your_branch
 - make changes to code and validate
 - git status